qwinff/qwinff-doc/html/_sources/quickstart.txt

 When you have added some tasks, click the Start button and the conversion will start.
 Conversion progress of each task will be shown in the progress bar entry in the Task List.
+If a conversion fails, you can view the error message by moving the mouse pointer over the progress bar or right-click on the task and select *Show Error Message*.
 After a task is finished, double-click on it to open the output folder.